 These are some of the things people are doing and being during this ‘insert a pause’ time:

-- I am loving the time to ‘be’ and have been enjoying exploring t’internet for inspiration.
-I started a pilates routine today via youtube and am intending to try and learn some BSL during this time too.
+- I’m loving the time to ‘be’ and have been enjoying exploring t’internet for inspiration.
+Today I started a pilates routine via youtube, and am intending to try and learn some BSL during this time too.
 I, too, like to feel useful and find that’s tricky during this time so today I made a prayer tree, hanging paper hearts and stars with the names of contacts and friends working in the health service that I am committing to pray for.
 Each day I will take down all the names, pray for each person specifically, then rehang them.
 I love having the time to do this.